vdclab/vdclab-wiki/DAVID.md

 ## User Notes
 - Mapped identifiers requires additional review/checking, removal of duplicates or incorrectly mapped IDs (specific attention should be applied to the listed organism identities, especially for duplicate gene/protein entries)
-- Excellent breadth of mapping (e.g., if UniProt's ID mapping tool falls short in coverage, failing to map a large number of IDs), hence the above-mentioned need for additional review
+- Impressive breadth in mapping (e.g., if UniProt's ID mapping tool falls short in coverage, failing to map a large number of IDs), hence the above-mentioned need for additional review
 - Enrichment (as with any form of enrichment analysis) requires an understanding of how to interpret this character of heuristic output; respect that lack of empiricism, using caution in application of the results

 ## Citations